 Just above the boy’s head, the officer could see the living room where a young couple was arguing in front of a television that displayed a movie that contained far too much graphic violence and sex for a child to see.
 Both were completely oblivious to the man at the door.

 Their squabble was intense and worrisome but it wasn’t exactly unlawful which meant he had no grounds to enter and had to remain at the door.
-It didn’t mean he couldn’t check-in and make sure everything was all right, though.
+It didn’t mean he couldn’t check in and make sure everything was all right, though.
 “Excuse me.”

 Their fierce argument raged and muffled the young man’s impotent attempt to get their attention.

-In spite of the young man’s more assertive and louder attempt, their quarrel continued to escalate.
+Despite the young man’s more assertive and louder attempt, their quarrel continued to escalate.

 His shout was not heard because the couple was shouting even louder as their vehemence toward each other had exponentially increased.

 A little Pomeranian entered the room and walked toward the two.
 He jumped on the man’s ankle and licked the air in an apparent attempt to placate.